-Personal: Resides in Montgomery, Ill. with wife Sara and daughter Kaylee...Grew up in Anchorage, Alaska…Served as an athlete representative on the USBC Board of Directors.
+Personal: Resides in Montgomery, Ill. with wife Sara and daughters Kaylee and Olivia...Grew up in Anchorage, Alaska…Served as an athlete representative on the USBC Board of Directors.

 *Note: Statistics will be updated for each tournament after it airs on television.
 Click here for the PBA Tour TV schedule.